FAFSA Changes for 2024-25 and 2025-26

 This delay will impact all US colleges’ abilities to process financial aid data and to be able to send financial aid offers to accepted students and their families.
-If Ripon College receives financial aid data by mid-March, we hope to have financial aid offers out to families by early April.
+If Ripon College receives financial aid data by mid-January, financial aid offers should be out to first year students by early February.
 If there are further delays, we will notify you as soon as possible.

 Why is this happening?